sourcenetwork/docs.source.network/docs/getting-started.md

 - built using IPFS technologies (IPLD, LibP2P) and features Semantic web3 properties.

 ## Early Access
-DefraDB is currently in a *Early Access Alpha* program, and is not yet ready for production deployments.
+DefraDB is currently in a *Early Access Alpha* program, and is not currently ready for production deployments.
 For support with your use-case and deployment, please contact [Source](https://source.network/) by [email](mailto:hello@source.network).

 ## Installation
-To install a DefraDB node, you can:
+To install a DefraDB node, you can either:
 - download the pre-compiled binaries available from the releases page, or
     ```
     go install github.com/sourcenetwork/defradb/cli/defradb